• Feb 27, 2026

-We at Sumsub prepared this article to explain what proof of address is, why it’s important, and how to obtain it.
+In this article, we explain what proof of address is, why it matters, and how you can obtain acceptable documents.

 What is proof of address in the UK?

-Another essential for opening a bank account in the UK is proof of identity.
-Identity can be verified by a document with the applicant’s name and photo on it (e.g., passport).
+Another essential for opening a bank account alongside proof of address in the UK is proof of identity.
+Identity can be verified by a document with the applicant’s name and photo on it (e.g., a passport).
 Clients, therefore, have to show two separate documents to prove their identity and residential address.

 Proof of residency vs. proof of address

-Proof of address verifies where you currently live (e.g., utility bills, bank statements), while proof of residency confirms legal residence status in a country (e.g., residency permit, long-term visa).
-Financial institutions may request both proof of residency and proof of address.
+Proof of address verifies where you currently live, while proof of residency confirms legal residence status in a country (residency permits and long-term visas are both commonly used proof of residency documents in the UK).
+Financial institutions may request both proof of residence and proof of address.

-Proof of address checks are an important part of a bank’s security measures.
-Banks verify addresses to comply with Anti-Money Laundering (AML) regulations and minimize the possibility of accounts being used for illegal activity.
-By asking for proof of address, banks link each account to an individual.
+Proof of address checks are an important part of a bank’s security measures and compliance obligations.
+Banks verify addresses to comply with Anti-Money Laundering (AML) regulations and minimize the possibility of accounts being used for illegal activity, such as fraud or money laundering.
+By asking for proof of address for a bank account, banks link each account to an individual.

-To simplify the proof of address procedure for banks in the UK:
+To simplify the proof of address procedure, banks in the UK:

-1. Streamline the requirements by accepting a broader range of documents, such as utility bills, bank statements, or government correspondences that are no more than three months old.
+1. Streamline the requirements by accepting a broader range of documents, such as utility bills, bank statements, or government correspondence that are no more than three months old.

 2. Implement an online verification system that allows customers to upload documents securely and receive immediate confirmation.
 Additionally, offer an option for customers to verify their address through a video call with a bank representative if they prefer a more personal approach.
 Ensure that all submitted documents are encrypted to maintain confidentiality.

-3. Provide clear and concise instructions on acceptable documents and the verification process on your website.
+Provide clear and concise instructions on acceptable documents and the address verification process on the website.

-Other scenarios where customers need proof of address in the UK
+Other times when you need proof of address in the UK

 In the UK, proof of address is required in several situations beyond opening a bank account.
 This includes:

 • Registering with a GP (General Practitioner).
-To sign up with a local doctor’s practice, an individual will need to provide proof of address to ensure they’re eligible for healthcare services in the area.
+To sign up with a local doctor's practice, an individual may be asked to provide proof of address to confirm the catchment area.

 • Enrolling in schools or universities.
 Some educational institutions may ask for proof of address for admission, particularly for verifying catchment areas for schools.